What did your routine with a Montessori Toddler look like Jo?

 He was ready for his dinner.
 Being such an incredibly slow eater, I needed to have his dinner ready early or he’d fall asleep when he was eating!
 Mondays we usually had a muffin tin dinner (if you haven’t done these yet, I highly recommend it!)

 6.00pm Wind Down

 It was time to wind things down, we’d clean up, which didn’t take long as we used the work cycle and cleaned as we went.
-If things had gotten a bit crazy-pants then this is the way we cleaned up, works like a charm!
+If things had gotten a bit crazy-pants then this is the way we cleaned up without tidying tantrums, it works like a charm!
 Then we’d read some books and talk to my mom on Skype (she is in the UK so it was morning for her).

 7.00pm Bath and Bed

 Start the bed and bath routine.
 It is the Japanese way to have a bath every night and I find it helps the body relax before going to sleep.
 That said, it sometimes had the opposite effect and ended up in silly water fight madness.
 The micro routines really helped with keeping everything on track and prevented tantrums and meltdowns.

 7.30pm Time to sleep

 Story and lights out.
 I would read a couple of books or a chapter of a chapter book.
 Then to get off to sleep he liked to listen to Natalie Merchant’s Leave Your Sleep CD, it’s a beautiful album that even adults can enjoy!
 It was that or Winnie The Pooh on CD.